The Elegant Universe

-The Elegant Universe: Superstrings, Hidden Dimensions, and the Quest for the Ultimate Theory is a book by Brian Greene published in 1999, which introduces string and superstring theory, and provides a comprehensive though non-technical assessment of the theory and some of its shortcomings.
-In 2000, it won the Royal Society Prize for Science Books and was a finalist for the Pulitzer Prize for General Nonfiction.
-A new edition was released in 2003, with an updated preface.
+The Elegant Universe: Superstrings, Hidden Dimensions, and the Quest for the Ultimate Theory(1999) is a popular science book by Brian Greene.
+He explains the two great pillars of modern physics, general relativity and quantum mechanics, and how they might be united by string theory.
+It was a finalist for the Pulitzer Prize for General Nonfiction and won the Royal Society Prize for Science Books.
+In 2003, it was the basis for a NOVA documentary of the same name.
+That year, a new edition was released with an updated preface.

 Summary

 Part I: The Edge of Knowledge

 Chapter 1, "Tied Up With String", briefly introduces the conflicts between our current theories, and how they may be resolved.
 He introduces the building blocks of matter, electrons and quarks, and the forces that govern them.

 Part II: The Dilemma of Space, Time, and the Quantum

 Chapter 2, "Space, Time, and the Eye of the Beholder" explains Albert Einstein's special relativity, which united James Clerk Maxwell's electrodynamics with Galileo's principle of relativity.
 Einstein established that speed of light is a universal constant, and that the laws of physics are the same for all observers in relative motion.
 As a consequence, Isaac Newton's absolute time and space were replaced by a dynamic spacetime.

 Chapter 3, "Of Warps and Ripples", introduces Einstein's general relativity, which resolved the conflict between Newton's theory of gravity and special relativity.
 General relativity explains gravity as the curvature of spacetime.

 Chapter 4, "Microscopic Weirdness", introduces quantum mechanics.
 Greene begins with Max Planck's 1900 proposal that energy is absorbed and emitted in discrete units, or quanta.
 In 1905, Einstein used quantum theory to explain the photoelectric effect, the extraction of electrons from a metal by light.
 Greene uses the double-slit experiment to illustrate wave-particle duality of light.
 Louis de Broglie extended this to include matter.
 Werner Heisenberg's uncertainty principle says that we cannot simultaneously know the position and velocity of a particle, and the more we know about one, the less we know about the other.

 Chapter 5, "The Need For a New Theory: General Relativity vs. Quantum Mechanics" explains the conflict between the two pillars of modern physics.